 A key stage has been reached five months ahead of schedule in the reconstruction of the deck of the Verrazzano-Narrows Bridge in New York, USA.

-A US$192 million design and build contract has been awarded for the rehabilitation of the Arlington Memorial Bridge in Washington, DC.
+A contract has been awarded for repair and rehabilitation of the Second Hooglhly Bridge in India.